solana-foundation/developer-content/content/guides/token-extensions/create-tokens-metadata-extension.md

 ```

 5Pvg1Q……GEB5 was the address of my associated token account for the mint account
 I created in the step above.
-To check how many tokens are there in that ATA you
-can use the balance subcommand with the Mint account address.
-The cli will take
+You can use the balance subcommand with the Mint
+account address to check how many tokens are in that ATA.
+The cli will get ATA
-care of getting ATA from given data and will output the balance of tokens your
+from given data and output the balance of tokens your wallet holds.
-wallet holds.

 ```bash
 spl-token balance <MINT_ACCOUNT_ADDRESS>